To qualify for a State Pension (Contributory) you must be aged 66 or over

 |10 - 14

-*Qualified adult rates apply to claims made from 6 April
+*These qualified adult rates apply to claims made from 6

 You are automatically paid an extra allowance of €10 per week when you